stepci/stepci/docs/integration/jest.md

 # Integrating with Jest

+[Jest](https://jestjs.io/) is a popular JavaScript testing framework created by Facebook.
+It is used for testing the functionality of applications and libraries

-Step CI runner can be used directly in JavaScript test tools
+Step CI runner can be used directly in JavaScript testing tools

 ## Preparation